FRex/Botes/README.md

 similar to each other and saved very frequently so the space savings will be very large.
 The total size of all files in `old` directory is also displayed on the status bar.

+# Config dir - cfg
+Directory named `cfg` near the `botes.exe` can contain files to enable/disable some specific features.
+For now the only file is `always-save-unchanged` which prevents the "Unsaved changes, Save?
+Yes/No/Cancel" dialog box that appears when closing, or changing query or tab and always assume the answer is "Yes".

 # Demo
 In [releases](https://github.com/FRex/botes/releases) of this repo you will find the